unrealwork/atsd-use-cases/DataShorts/Austin_Housing_Market/README.md

 [![](Images/button.png)](http://apps.axibase.com/chartlab/69d313b9/3/#fullscreen)

-> Use the dropdown menu to toggle between metrics
+> Use the drop-down menu to toggle between metrics

 Return to the [Index](#Index)